dakanji/RefindPlus/README.md

 - **XServe2,1**: Early 2008 XServe
 - **XServe3,1**: Early 2009 XServe

-However, the enhancements RefindPlus adds to rEFInd are not limited in scope to those units and may be of interest to anyone requiring a capable and flexible boot manager, particularly if running Mac OS.
+However, the enhancements RefindPlus adds to rEFInd are not limited in scope to those units and may be of interest to anyone requiring a capable and flexible boot manager, particularly if running MacOS.

 ## Headline Features
 - Maintains feature and configuration parity with the base rEFInd version.